Skip to main content

 • Get replacement cards with new account numbers for your own accounts that have been used fraudulently.

-• Ask that old accounts be processed as "account closed at consumer 's request" (better than "card lost or stolen" because it can be interpreted as blaming you).
+• Ask that old accounts be processed as "account closed at consumer's request" (better than "card lost or stolen" because it can be interpreted as blaming you).

 • Monitor your mail and bills for evidence of new fraudulent activity and report any new fraudulent activity immediately to creditor grantors.

-3. Law enforcement - Report the crime to your local police or sheriff's department.
+4. Law enforcement - Report the crime to your local police or sheriff's department.
 You might also need to report it to police departments where the crime occurred.

 • Give them as much documented evidence as possible and make sure the report lists the fraud accounts.

-• Get a copy of the report.
+• Retain a copy of the report.

 • Keep the phone number of your investigator handy and give it to creditors and others who require verification of your case.
 Credit card companies and banks may require you to show the report in order to verify the crime.